MLIR

 ) $region attr-dict

 The single construct specifies that the associated structured block is executed by only one of the threads in the team (not necessarily the master thread), in the context of its implicit task.
-The other threads in the team, which do not execute the block, wait at an implicit barrier at the end of the single construct unless a nowait clause is specified.
+The other threads in the team, which do not execute the block, wait at an implicit barrier at the end of the single construct.

 If copyprivate variables and functions are specified, then each thread variable is updated with the variable value of the thread that executed the single region, using the specified copy functions.